-My name is Alicia Alexander, and I am from Sachse, Texas.
-I am pursuing a B.S. in Mathematics on the pre-med track.
-I plan on attending medical school after graduation in 2025.
+My name is Alicia Alexander, and I am from Sachse, TX.
+I am pursuing a B.S. in Mathematics and a minor in biochemistry.
+I plan on attending medical school after graduating December 2024.
 Dr. Ginty’s lab will allow me to learn more about how unhealthy behaviors are related to stress, as better knowledge of these factors will improve my own health and allow me to educate others.
-Outside of the lab, I am a part of GAIN, a women’s exercise club.
-Off-campus, I work as a pharmacy technician and a caregiver.
-I also volunteer with AccentCare hospice patients.
-My hobbies include baking, watching K-dramas, snowboarding, and reading fiction!
+Outside of the lab, I am the Vice President for GAIN, a women’s exercise club, and Membership Chair for Minorities in Medicine, a club focused on pre-med growth for minorities.
+Off-campus, I work as a pharmacy technician.
+I also volunteer for Crisis Text Line and Accentcare Hospice and Palliative Care.
+My hobbies include watching K-dramas and snowboarding!

 My name is Kelsey Bubier, and I am a sophomore from Denver, Colorado.
 I am majoring in Health Science Studies with a minor in Business Administration on the Pre-Med track.
 After graduating from Baylor in May of 2025, I hope to attend medical school to pursue a career as a Pediatrician or OB/GYN.
 I joined Dr. Ginty’s lab because I am fascinated by the intimate connection between biological processes and psychological phenomena.
 By examining this relationship, I hope to develop a more nuanced understanding of the human body in preparation for an occupation in the medical field.
 Outside of the lab, I am involved in Kappa Alpha Theta, Alpha Epsilon Delta, and Medical Service Organization.
 I also enjoy working out, traveling, and volunteering around the Waco community!